-After I’ve had a fiddle leaf fig tree for a few years I finally feel mostly prepared to write this article!
-Fiddle Leafs are like hormonal teenagers – they’re happy one second and sad/mad/annoyed and dropping leaves like crazy the next.
+After a few years of owning a fiddle-leaf fig tree, I finally feel (mostly) prepared to write this article!
+Fiddle-leafs are like hormonal teenagers – they’re happy one second and sad/mad/annoyed and dropping leaves like crazy the next.

-We now have 3 fiddle leaf trees of varying sizes – a small one we recently got, a middle size one we’ve had for a couple years and a giant one we’ve had for quite a while.
+We now have three fiddle-leaf trees of varying sizes: a small one we recently got, a middle size one we’ve had for a couple years and a giant one we’ve had for quite a while.

-Our giant fiddle leaf fig tree was the one we learned on – my best tip is to NOT do that!
-Fiddle Leaf Fig Trees are expensive so it’s best to learn a smaller one (our little one only cost $14.99 from Ikea!) so if it happens to croak, you’re not out all that money!
+Our giant fiddle-leaf fig tree was the one we learned the most on.
+(My best tip: don’t do that.)
+Fiddle-leaf fig trees are expensive, so it’s best to learn a smaller one – our little one only cost $14.99 from IKEA! – so if it happens to croak, you’re not out too much money!

 Fiddle Leaf Fig Tree Facts